 - Quit smoking.
-Stopping smoking may stop the progression of the disease and may improve lung function to some extent.
-Smoking cessation may prevent the lung function from its rapid deterioration back to its standard rate after smoking is stopped.
+Smoking may stop the disease’s progression and improve lung function.
+Smoking cessation may prevent lung function from rapidly deteriorating to its standard rate after smoking is stopped.

 - Bronchodilation medications (Albuterol, Ipratropium, Methylxanthines) can cause the air passages to open more fully and allow better air exchange.
 Bronchodilators are usually the first medication prescribed for shortness of breath.

-- Medications are often prescribed if there is a suspected infection that increased shortness of breath.
-Even when there is no pneumonia, people treated with antibiotics tend to have shorter episodes of shortness of breath.
+- Medications are often prescribed if a suspected infection increases shortness of breath.
+Even with no pneumonia, people treated with antibiotics tend to have shorter episodes of shortness of breath.

 - Steroid medications.
 Steroids decrease inflammation in the body.
-It can reduce the inflammation in the lung and has shown benefit in emphysema.
+It can reduce the inflammation in the lung and has shown benefits in emphysema.
 Steroids may be given orally or through an inhaler.

 - Sometimes it is necessary to have supplemental oxygen at home.
-There are home-based oxygen tanks and portable oxygen units that enable patients to be mobile and engage in normal day-to-day activities.
+Home-based oxygen tanks and portable oxygen units enable patients to be mobile and engage in normal day-to-day activities.

-If you can qualify for level death benefit with immediate coverage, buy it now!
+Buy it now if you can qualify for level death benefit with immediate coverage!

 Unfortunately, many people with respiratory issues like emphysema consider purchasing burial insurance but decide to wait.
-There is no cure for emphysema, and it progressively gets worse with time, the condition will only be managed, but it will not improve.
+There is no cure for emphysema, and it progressively worsens with time, the condition will only be managed, but it will not improve.

-The more symptoms you exhibit, the more treatment you need which will knock you out of immediate coverage.
+The more symptoms you exhibit, the more treatment you need, knocking you out of immediate coverage.

 The great thing is you can still qualify for burial insurance.
-We will guide you on your application process.
+We will guide you in your application process.

 You don’t want a decline on your record if you can avoid it the first time.
 Some companies do not accept anyone who was previously declined in the last 12 months; we will help you avoid this at all costs.